 Here’s a complete guide and the estimated cost for one week in Croatia!

 In a month, I traveled from Istria in the North down to Dubrovnik in the South & sailed the Dalmatian Sea in between.
-Here’s what you should do if you are looking for the perfect Croatia itinerary 7 days!
+Here’s what you should do if you are looking for the perfect 7 days in Croatia!

 Day 1 Experience the Beauty of Zadar!